-Condition:

-As noted in Finding 2018-001, when performing audit procedures, it was noted that the System has not adequately segregated duties.
-The System has a limited number of employees to complete all recordkeeping duties of the library system.
+Criteria: Segregation of duties is an internal control intended to prevent or decrease the occurrence of completing all financial and recordkeeping duties of the library system.
 Accordingly, this does not allow for proper segregation of duties for internal control purposes.